xdilab/VR_Player/README.md

 * Windows
 * Android SDK Platform Tools (ADB) installed[https://example.com](https://developer.android.com/studio/releases/platform-tools)
 ### Installation
 1. Download the APK

 2. Enable Developer Mode on the headset
-  - On the headset, open Settings → About
+   - On the headset, open **Settings → About**
-  - Tap Build Number 7 times to enable Developer Options -Go back and enable:
+   - Tap **Build Number** 7 times to enable Developer Options
---Developer Mode
+   - Go back and enable:
+     - **Developer Mode**
+     - **USB Debugging*
---USB Debugging
+*USB Debugging
---Allow installation from unknown sources
+*Allow installation from unknown sources
-3. Connect the headset to the computer
+4. Connect the headset to the computer
--Use a USB-C data cable
+   - Use a **USB-C data cable**
--Put on the headset and approve the USB debugging prompt
+   - Put on the headset and approve the **USB debugging** prompt
-4. Verify ADB connection
+5. Verify ADB connection
    ```sh
    adb devices
    ```
    -You should see the headset listed.
-5. Install the APK
+6. Install the APK
    ```sh
    adb install -r Sundown.apk
    ```
-6. Launch the application
+7. Launch the application
-    * From the headset’s app library or
+   -From the headset’s app library or
    ```sh
      adb shell monkey -p com.xdilab.sundown 1
    ```